-- Students enrolled in high school (11th or 12th grade) and Running Start (college) may be counted for a combined maximum FTE of 1.40.
+- Students enrolled in high school (11th or 12th grade and including 10th grade for the summer college term) and Running Start (college) may be counted for a combined maximum FTE of 1.40.
 The high school cannot exceed 1.00.
 The college can claim up to a 1.40 FTE. - Students enrolled at a skill center and high school can be counted for a combined maximum FTE of 1.60.
 Neither the high school nor the skill center FTE can exceed 1.00